MonaIA1/Repo/README.md

 # Semantic Scene Completion with Multi-Feature Data Balancing Network

-This repository contains the setup environment, dataset preperation and the Pytorch source code implementation for reproducing the resultsof the following WACV 2025 paper [pdflink].
+This repository contains the setup environment, dataset preperation and the Pytorch source code implementation for reproducing the results of the paper.
-Please cite the paper if part of the code is used for any purpose.

 The following demo shows the predicted 3D models from the NYUCAD dataset, using different MDBNet components on the NYUCAD dataset to assess the progression of each element.
 [![Demo](images/thumbnail.PNG)](https://drive.google.com/file/d/1Yn3VHMozurKkYmH1SRavug8laM61YdBj/view?usp=sharing).